 Conceptual replication of Study 4: Other Evaluation “Social norms” (Extension)

 We added the condition “other-evaluation" as an extension condition to manipulate social norms by providing an additional scenario after displaying the composition of the lottery bags.
-The participants were told that they would receive money if a stranger evaluated their decision as a high-quality decision.
+The participants were told that they would receive money if “if a stranger would rate your decision as well-justified.”.
 The participants were then asked to indicate the minimum amount of money they were willing to accept to give up playing the lottery (from 0 to 500 cents).
-Following this, the participants were reminded that they would receive the money if a stranger evaluated their decision as a high-quality decision.
-They had to indicate which was their preferred lottery bag to play and explain their choice of lottery bag.
+Following this, the participants were reminded that they would receive the money if a stranger evaluated their decision as a well-justifiable decision.
+They then had to indicate which was their preferred lottery bag to play and explain their choice of lottery bag.

 Measures